How to Buy a House in Preforeclosure

 What is a preforeclosure sale?

 This is typically a reflection of the financial distress buyers facing foreclosure are in.
-It also means that, when you purchase a home in preforeclosure, there's a good possibility the seller won't be able to complete needed repairs or renovations to get the property to closing.
+It also means that, when you purchase a home in preforeclosure, there’s a good possibility the seller won’t be able to complete any needed repairs or renovations to get the property to closing.

-Faccone also says it's crucial to research and assess any liens or legal claims on the property and make sure they are properly addressed before closing.
+Faccone also said it’s crucial to research and assess any liens or legal claims on the property and make sure they are properly addressed before closing.
 And he advises buyers to look beyond the preforeclosure home at everything nearby.

 » MORE: Homebuying checklist